 We are now accepting applications for NCI CIRB membership.
 The CIRB consists of four boards, each addressing different types of trials.
-This year, there are openings on the boards for a medical oncologist, pharmacist, and statistician.
+This year, there are openings on the boards for medical oncologists and a statistician.
 The new cohort of board members will be appointed by early September.
-Orientation and the opportunity to observe several meetings will take place October – December 2022.
-New board members will assume their role, as a full voting member, in January 2023.
+Orientation and the opportunity to observe several meetings will take place October – December 2023.
+New board members will assume their role, as a full voting member, in January 2024.

 The CIRB consists of four boards, each addressing different types of trials.
 To learn more about each board and what areas of responsibility they cover, see About the Boards.